 6. Curl lower on the head.

-To get a cool (not kiddish) look, start your curls lower; you don’t need to start curling all the way up by your roots.
+To get an effortless look, start your curls lower; you don’t need to start curling all the way up by your roots.
 Instead start curing your hair around ear height.
 This leaves your roots mostly straight, and your lengths curly.
 Doing this achieves a fresh, modern look.
 Then add more grit, if that’s your thing, with a sea salt spray.
 Shake through for texture.

 7. The ponytail trick.

 If you have thin-ish hair, you can curl it in just under five minutes.
 Yes, we’re totally serious!
 Start by pulling your hair into a high ponytail.
 This prevents you from curling your roots (which basically nails our previous curling wand tip all on its own).
 Then, just curl the ends and lengths of your ponytail.
 That’s it!
 You’ll have to hold your hair on the barrel a few seconds longer, but it’s overall a much faster way to curl.

 How to Curl Your Hair with Wand For Your Hair Length

 The next hurdle is figuring out which iron is best for your hair length: The size or width of the curling barrel can either make or break a look, as you’ve probably experienced via numerous trial and error sessions yourself.
-However, not only is it impractical to splurge on different barrel sizes as your hair grows out, it is also unnecessary once you know the basic tricks of the trade to oomphing up each hair length.
+However, not only is it impractical to splurge on different barrel sizes as your hair grows out, but it is also unnecessary once you know the basic tricks of the trade to oomphing up each hair length.

 Messy, cool-girl waves have been making their way to the limelight with medium or shoulder-length hair.
 These louchey waves work rather well with second-day hair, and after a tiny dusting of dry shampoo at your roots for a quick refresh, all it takes is a spritz of heat protectant, such as TRESemmé Thermal Creations Heat Tamer Spray, and you’re good to go.
 Using your ears as a reference starting point, twirl hair around the barrel from the mid-length to tip, respectively.